mi11ione/Sonar/monetization.md

-Sonar Monetization Strategy (MRR Maximization without Trials)
+Sonar Monetization Strategy (Final, Ready for Release — No Trials)

 This document defines the pricing model, paywall strategy, conversion tactics, lifecycle incentives, and measurement plan to maximize MRR while preserving trust.
 There are no free trials.
 We include a one‑time Lifetime plan alongside monthly/annual subscriptions.